Recursion operators and bi-Hamiltonian representations of cubic evolutionary (2+1)-dimensional systems: Abstract

 \section{Abstract}

-We construct all (2+1)-dimensional PDEs which have the Euler-Lagrange form and determine the corresponding Lagrangians.
+We construct all (2+1)-dimensional PDEs depending only on 2nd-order derivatives of unknown which have the Euler-Lagrange form and determine the corresponding Lagrangians.
 We convert these equations and their Lagrangians to two-component forms and find Hamiltonian representations of all these systems using Dirac's theory of constraints.
-Integrability properties of one-parameter equations that are cubic in partial derivatives of the unknown are derived by our method of skew factorization of the symmetry condition.
-Lax pairs and recursion relations for symmetries are determined both for one-component and two-component form.
-For the integrable cubic one-parameter equations in the two-component form we obtain recursion operators in $2\times 2$ matrix form and bi-Hamiltonian representations, thus discovering new bi-Hamiltonian (2+1) systems.
+We consider three-parameter integrable equations that are cubic in partial derivatives of the unknown applying our method of skew factorization of the symmetry condition.
+Lax pairs and recursion relations for symmetries are determined both for one-component and two-component forms.
+For cubic three-parameter equations in the two-component form we obtain recursion operators in $2\times 2$ matrix form and bi-Hamiltonian representations, thus discovering three new bi-Hamiltonian (2+1) systems.